 Top 10 Countries with the Best Music

-They've conquered all the continents of the world, and all the genres of art.
+The United Kingdom has conquered all the continents of the world, and all the genres of art.
 The best music is British, no matter the genre.
-Anything from Elo to Queen, Rolling Stones, The Sex Pistols, Enter Shikari, Amy Winehouse, The Prodigy, Genesis, Pink Floyd, Black Sabbath, Iron Maiden, Arctic Monkeys, Blur/Gorillaz, Oasis, The Clash, Muse, Robbie Williams, Bullet for my Valentine, Fatboy Slim, Judas Priest The Streets, Dizzee Rascal, Massive Attack, Tricky, Portishead to name the least.
+Anything from ELO to Queen, Rolling Stones, The Sex Pistols, Enter Shikari, Amy Winehouse, The Prodigy, Genesis, Pink Floyd, Black Sabbath, Iron Maiden, Arctic Monkeys, Blur/Gorillaz, Oasis, The Clash, Muse, Robbie Williams, Bullet for My Valentine, Fatboy Slim, Judas Priest, The Streets, Dizzee Rascal, Massive Attack, Tricky, Portishead, to name a few.

-No countries music come near the United Kingdom.
-There music has truly changed the world from bands like the Beatles and Queen too traditional Scottish dance music.
-It's also home to the greatest girl band and boy band of all time the Beatles and the Spice girls.
+No country's music comes near the United Kingdom.
+Their music has truly changed the world, from bands like The Beatles and Queen to traditional Scottish dance music.
+It's also home to the greatest girl band and boy band of all time: The Beatles and the Spice Girls.
 The Beatles have had more number one hits than anyone.
 It also is home to many different modern musicians such as Ed Sheeran and One Direction.

 I think America has the best music, although the U.K has an impressively large amount of amazing bands for rock, America still wins.
 The reason I say this is because of how prevalent America is in other genres of music, for example, hip-hop has so many amazing artists and is probably more popular than rock, and most are definitely from America.
 I could also say this for every other genre, for music everybody always mentions rock but no one talks about the other genres so yeah.